 Connect Orca to your cloud provider

 Orca supports the three major cloud platforms: AWS, GCP, and Azure.
-Follow the written step-by-step onboarding articles to connect Orca to your cloud service provider account.
-Additionally, video walkthroughs are available for GCP and Azure account onboarding.
+Follow the written step-by-step onboarding articles to connect Orca to your cloud service provider.
+You can also watch video walkthroughs for GCP and Azure.

-The initial scan time will vary and may take anywhere from a few minutes to a few hours.
-We recommend that you wait at least 24 hours after onboarding a new account to get the complete picture of your security posture.
+Initial scan time will vary and may take anywhere from a few minutes to a few hours.
+We recommend that you wait at least 24 hours after onboarding a new account before reviewing the results of your first scan.
 Subsequent scans take significantly less time.

 Amazon Web Services onboarding